jongee2/inet4031-geometry-app/README.md

 http://localhost:5000

-Or put in the IP of your laptop instead of local host.
+Or put in the IP of your laptop instead of localhost.
 Either way point the URL to TCP port 5000.
 By default Flask listens on 5000 so it doesn't interfere with other web servers you may have running like Apache or Nginx which listen on port 80 by default.

 ## Unit Tests

 A Unit Test is a piece of code that is used to test other code.

-For example, the cylinderTest.py code "tests" the cylinder.py code.
+For example, the cylinderTest.py code "tests" the cylinder.py code and the sphereTest.py code tests the sphere.py code.

 Take a look and see if you can understand what's going on.
 The Unit Test uses the Python "unittest" module to automatically run the tests.